rahulunair/AutoAwesomeRepos/Readme.md

 ## Awesome List generator

+Autogenerate Awesome Lists of repos based on your interest using AI.

 This repo has code that will fetch repos based on the topics of interest in `config.py` Genertes descriptions for each projects
 Does a zero shot topic generation for the repos